Search term

 I understand, that by activating this option, the previously given data privacy consents will be updated.
 Read more about our Privacy Policy.

-DTM champion Mike Rockenfeller explains the Steer-by-Wire steering system in the video and takes spectacular laps in the innovation taxi.
+In an interview, DTM champion Mike Rockenfeller explains the steer-by-wire steering system and takes the Schaeffler Innovation Taxi for a spectacular spin.

-The DTM innovation taxi is an approved GT2 racing car: the Audi R8 LMS GT2.
-It is in action at every DTM race weekend in 2024 and is driven by well-known racing drivers like Markus Winkelhock and Mike Rockenfeller.
+The Schaeffler Innovation Taxi in the DTM is an approved GT2 racing car: the Audi R8 LMS GT2.
+It is in action at every DTM race weekend in 2026 and is driven by well-known racing drivers like Markus Winkelhock and Mike Rockenfeller.
 Rockenfeller won the driver’s title in the touring car series with the Schaeffler Audi in 2013.
 His other successes include winning the 24 hours of Le Mans in 2010.

-It isn’t only the racing drivers who have the opportunity to experience fascinating new technologies in action first hand.
-The DTM innovation taxi is also taking over the role of DTM race taxi, meaning it provides thrilling driving experiences for its drivers and guests, while also making technological progress tangible.
+However, racing drivers are not the only ones who have the opportunity to experience fascinating new technologies in action at first hand.
+The Schaeffler Innovation Taxi is also taking over the role of DTM race taxi.
+This gives its drivers and guests inspiring driving experiences, whilst at the same time bringing technological progress to life.
 It also meets the highest safety requirements.

-As the carrier vehicle for innovative technical ideas and their implementation, the DTM race taxi is the epitome of what Schaeffler embodies as the innovation partner of the DTM.
+As the carrier vehicle for innovative technical ideas and their implementation, the Schaeffler Innovation Taxi is the epitome of what Schaeffler embodies as the innovation partner of the DTM.
 It focuses Schaeffler’s technological expertise on a single vehicle and shows which innovations may soon be making their way onto the racetrack and the road.

 The Audi R8 GT2 taxi is equipped with steer-by-wire technology.
 Motorsport is an ideal training platform for further developing Space Drive, the steer-by-wire technology from Schaeffler.
 The data collected during race weekends will be evaluated alongside the feedback from the drivers.
 This will provide important insights for the use and further development of the Space Drive system in series production.